 - How will I pay my bills in the meantime?

-Direct 2 Compensation can request a payment for any treatment required to speed up your recovery process and return you to work as soon as possible.
+Once your claim is active, we can request a payment for any treatment required to return you to work as soon as possible.
 We can also obtain a payment on account of your compensation from your employer’s insurance company to cover the period you are unable to work.

 Every company that employs staff is responsible for their health and safety whilst they are working.
 If an employer does not have proper procedures in place, they are breaching their responsibilities and they can be prosecuted.
 Your employer is legally responsible for your safety.